sioquim/markdown-cv/index.md

 ## Skills

-`Web`
+`Frontend`
- __Javascript__, __Typescript__, React, NextJS, Jamstack, NodeJS, GraphQL, AngularJS, VueJS, AWS, Serverless
+__Typescript__, React, NextJS, Jamstack, VueJS

+`Backend`
+NodeJS, GraphQL, Serverless Architecture, AWS

 `Others`
- Hardware development, embedded systems, project management, IoT, Assembly, VHDL, C++, C#, Java, MySQL, PostgreSQL, Matlab
+Hardware Development, Embedded Systems, IoT, Assembly, VHDL, C++, C#, Java, MATLAB, Project Management

 ## Experience

-`2021 - Current`
+`2020 - Current`
-__Techinical Lead__, Equimentshare, USA
+__Techinical Lead__, Equimentshare, USA (Full Remote)

-- Designed the backend infrastructe using Serverless architecture

-- Provided a highly efficient development environment and workflow for Frontend and Backend engineers so they can deploy to production on their first day

-`2020 - 2021`
-__Frontend Lead__, Equimentshare, USA

-- Architected and implemented a scalable web platform that loads applications with isolated dependencies on demand.

-- Used NextJS to for client-side and server-side rendering with serverless authentication endpoints.
-Also added service-workers for a better offline experience and PWA.

-- Created a component, pattern, and utility libraries so applications can share UI and data layers.

-- Configured Gitlab pipelines to deploy multiple Frontend apps to Vercel.

-- Conducted Frontend workshops to learn latest React from scratch.
+- Architected and built a robust, serverless backend using the NestJS framework, significantly boosting our system's transparency and scalability.

+- Developed a NextJS-based platform to facilitate seamless component-sharing and independent page development, ensuring an average lighthouse score of 90 for top-notch speed and accessibility.

+- Created a streamlined development ecosystem, emphasizing problem-solving, fostering an asynchronous remote work culture, and advocating for clear documentation and communication.

+- Advocated for a user-focused approach in our work, ensuring top-quality delivery of features and products.

+- Guided project planning and estimation at a high level, delivering predictability and forward vision.

+- Offered continual support to engineers, fostering a culture of clear communication and idea exchange.

 `2019 - 2020`
 __Analyst Programmer (Contract)__, ANZ, Auckland

-- Improved Internet Banking CI/CD pipeline speed by 8-10 minutes.
+- Streamlined CI/CD pipelines, slashing execution time by 8-10 minutes.

-- Responsible for client-side app security for Internet Banking.
+- Oversaw client-side app security for Internet Banking, ensuring data protection and safety.

 - Worked on accessibility to make applications compatible with screen readers and compliant with WCAG 2.0.

 `2016 - 2019`
 __Senior Frontend Developer/Project Tech Lead__, Roam Ltd., Auckland

-- Responsible for sharing best practices, recommending technologies and frameworks, and mentorship for the Frontend practice.
+- Steered the Frontend practice, sharing best practices, recommending technologies, and providing mentorship.

-- Created project boilerplates with built-in features for routing, state management, theming, and CI/CD configurations.
+- Developed project boilerplates with integrated features for routing, state management, theming, and CI/CD configurations.

 - Architected a backend solution for a rewards system and implemented it using Typescript, a NodeJS framework, and PostgresSQL.

-- Created an end-to-end process to covert UI design into testable API endpoints, achieve seamless transition between mocking and actual data, and maintains great developer experience.
+- Created a process to convert UI designs into testable API endpoints, streamlining data transition and enhancing developer experience.

 - Implemented a prototype project using LoraWAN to display sensor data on a web app through an IoT service

 `2015 - 2016`
 __Web Developer (Part-time)__, Agora Ltd., Auckland

-- Extended and modified the existing Magento platform to support multi-store functionalities.
+- Expanded existing Magento platform capabilities, enabling multi-store functionalities.

-- Responsible for setting up analytics and tracking user journey for each store and provide actionable insights to customers.
+- Set up analytics and tracked user journeys for each store, producing actionable insights for customers.

 `2013 - 2015`
 __Team Lead/Senior Web Developer__, Synacy Inc., Cebu City, Philippines